-Daemen College is located on a 46.5 acre campus in Amherst, New York.
-The suburban location enables students of the college to have ready access to metropolitan Buffalo while enjoying the charm of a beautifully landscaped campus.
+Daemen College is located on a 46.5-acre campus in Amherst, New York.
+The suburban location enables students of the college to have ready access to the vibrant Buffalo-Niagara region while enjoying the charm of a beautifully landscaped campus.
 Daemen is easily accessible by major rail, plane, and motor routes servicing Buffalo.
 The college is less than five minutes from exit 50 of the New York State Thruway.
 The Buffalo Niagara International Airport, serviced by most major airlines, is a 15-minute drive from the campus.

 For directions and campus map: daemen.edu/directions.

 Buildings and Facilities

 - Academic and Wellness Center (AWC), located across from Daemen’s Main Street campus, houses the fitness center and recreation space, as well as state-of-the-art classrooms for physical therapy, athletic training, and health promotion.

 - Alumni House is the home for institutional advancement, alumni, and publication offices.

 - Athletics Complex houses the Lumsden Gymnasium as well as the college’s intercollegiate athletic offices and athletic training room.

 - Business Building includes faculty offices, classrooms, a computer lab, and a student lounge, as well as the Office of Information Technology.